oricohen1407-dot/Field-of-view-dependance-pipeline/README.md

 This repository contains a field-of-view-aware 3D single-molecule localization microscopy (SMLM) reconstruction pipeline.
 It was developed for experiments in which a phase mask is placed in an arbitrary plane between the objective lens and the tube lens, displaced from the shift-invariant conjugate Fourier/pupil plane.
 In this configuration, the engineered point-spread function (PSF) can depend on the emitter position in the camera field of view.

-The workflow combines bead-based calibration, a displaced-mask optical forward model, synthetic training-data generation, neural-network training, and localization of experimental blinking data.
+The workflow combines bead-based calibration of a displaced phase-mask with optical forward model, synthetic training-data generation, neural-network training, and localization of experimental blinking data.

 > **Status:** research code under active development.
-Paths, microscope parameters, GPU index, and acquisition-specific settings should be edited in `debugger.py` before running.
+Paths, microscope parameters, GPU index, and acquisition-specific settings should be edited in `main.py` before running.

 ---

 ## Main Idea

-In a conventional shift-invariant PSF model, one calibrated PSF is assumed to represent all emitters in the camera field because the Fourier/pupil plane is treated as space invariant.
+In a conventional shift-invariant PSF model, one calibrated PSF is assumed to represent all emitters in the camera field because the Fourier/pupil plane; e.g. a space invariant system.

 In the displaced-mask configuration used here, off-axis emitters illuminate shifted regions of the phase mask.
 Depending on the nominal focal plane and the mask displacement, the beam can also be converging or diverging at the mask plane.
 This creates field-dependent PSF distortions that may need to be included in the reconstruction model.

 This pipeline therefore:

-1. Retrieves or loads a phase mask from bead z-stack calibration.
+1. Retrieves a phase mask from beads z-stack calibration.
 2. Uses a displaced-mask forward model to simulate PSFs at different field positions.
 3. Generates synthetic training frames over the full camera field of view.
 4. Splits full synthetic frames into smaller training tiles while preserving their global FOV coordinates.